PennyLaneAI/qml/demos_community.rst

     This example is created to explain how to pass classical data into the quantum function and convert it to quantum data.
-Later it shows how to create qml.qnn.KerasLayer from qnode and train it and also check model performance.
+Later it shows how to create a qml.qnn.KerasLayer from a QNode and train it and also check model performance.

 :html:`</div></div><br><div style='clear:both'>`
 :html:`<div class="card-deck">`